 Choosing smaller furniture and accent pieces like fountains can also create the appearance of a bigger garden.
-Form a focal point by placing tiered flower beds along the fence, picking out a more compact patio set, and adding climbing roses and ivy to fill out an unused space—and see how your tiny area transforms.
+Form a focal point by placing tiered flower beds along the fence, picking out a more compact patio set, and adding climbing roses and ivy to fill out an unused space — and see how your tiny area transforms.

-Make sure to prune spring-flowering plants (such as climbing roses) and shrubs (like lilacs) as soon as the flowers fade and the petals begin to fall off.
+As you’re gardening your plants, make sure to prune spring-flowering plants (such as climbing roses) and shrubs (like lilacs) as soon as the flowers fade and the petals begin to fall off.
 Waiting until the fall or winter will harm the plant by ridding it of next spring’s flower buds and decreasing the overall yield for the following year.
 This also allows the plant to put all its energy into the roots and foliage rather than into the struggling flowers that have seen better days.

 While this sounds like a terrible thing to do to a plant, deadheading is a common practice for maintaining both perennials and annuals.
 Deadheading is essentially removing the old flowers that have faded, making the plant appear healthier and more beautiful.
 Ridding the plant of old blooms also acts as a signal for annuals to produce more flowers and allows the plants to use their resources to strengthen their leaves and root systems.

+Gardening for beginners might be a bit confusing, especially when it comes to the need of every plant.
 Make sure to read the instructions on each of your plants (or consult your gardener) for specific questions regarding sun exposure.
 While many plants prefer full sun, others grow best in indirect sunlight, and some love the shade.

 If you are planting vegetables in your garden, be aware of their placement, as most need at least eight hours of direct light for optimal growth.
-If you have some shady areas in your garden, opt for fall crops—like radishes, cabbage, spinach, and lettuce—and reserve the sunny spots for tomatoes, peppers, and other spring and summer veggies.
+If you have some shady areas in your garden, opt for fall crops — like radishes, cabbage, spinach, and lettuce — and reserve the sunny spots for tomatoes, peppers, and other spring and summer veggies.

 Be gentle when weeding, and do it often for the best results.
-Hand-weeding and light hoeing is preferable to cultivating, as these more delicate approaches avoid tilling up the soil and bringing the weed’s seeds to the surface, which can proliferate the problem.
+Hand-weeding and light hoeing is preferable to cultivating, as these more delicate approaches avoid tilling up your California soil and bringing the weed’s seeds to the surface, which can proliferate the problem.
 If you weed your garden regularly, weeds will not have time to develop and disperse seeds, making your job much easier.

 To help prevent the development of annual weeds, lay down mulch around your plants; this natural barrier smothers any potential invaders and prevents them from popping up.
 Mulch is also especially useful when growing food crops, serving as a great alternative to harmful pesticides and chemicals, which can make their way into your food and, eventually, your body.